marcotoronto/rdm-test/content/02_file_formats.md

 <img src="figures/congrats.jpg" width="300" style="margin-left:30px"/>
 </p>

-Now you know how to organize files with your own file naming conventions!
-As long as your names are clear and consistent, you are good to move forward!
+Now you know which file formarts are proper for data curation and you can preserve the data for a longer term!

 <br>